A natural version of the classic cola flavour! Lavender, orange, cinnamon, and chaga powder are a few ingredients needed to make herbal chaga cola.

 • ¼ cup coconut sugar

-• ½ teaspoon vanilla
+• ½ teaspoon vanilla extract

 Instructions

-• After the mixture has steeped, turn off the heat and add the sugar.
+• After the mixture has steeped, turn off the heat and add the sugars.
 Stir until the sugar has dissolved.
 Pass the mixture through a fine mesh sieve to remove the solids.
 They can be composted.

 Video